 An expert of how to live life after marriage, Hickland penned a guide in 2008: "The 30-Day Heartbreak Cure: Getting Over Him and Back Out There One Month From Today."

 "In 30 days, I will have you back out there really living in the world without the anger and blame that can keep you prisoner in a bad relationship years after it's over.
+You will be able to put down your emotional baggage and be free.

 "I've made so many poor choices in my life, but I've learned something from all of them."